(This list has been updated with current models for July 2019.)

 They generate half a billion dollars of revenue just by selling 11-ounce Glycerins, Ghosts, and Adrenalines.
-Brooks running shoes are not the latest and greatest, but stay very consistent in whatever they do best.
+Brooks running shoes aren’t the finest examples of the latest and greatest, but they stay very consistent in what they do best.

 If Asics had done the same, they would be in a very good place.
 But Asics is confusing change with improvements.
 Not all changes are necessarily for the better.

 Asics tried once to force-fit ‘newness’ into their line many years ago.
 The resulting 33-series was very unremarkable and forgettable.
 This time is no different.
 Even venerable old-timers such as the Nimbus and Kayano are not safe from Asics’s misguided attempts to ‘improve’ their core models.